jyzib/totality-frontend-challenge/README.md

 └── ...

 ## Features Implemented:

 1. **Property Listings**:
    - Display various properties with images, titles, descriptions, prices, and booking buttons.
-   - Implement filters for sorting properties by location, price range, bedrooms, or amenities real time update .
+   - Implement filters for sorting properties by location, price range, bedrooms, or amenities with real-time updates.

 2. **Booking Management**:
-   - Allow users to book properties and manage bookings in a cart section and added nodemailer for sending mail on procuse to payment .
+   - Allow users to book properties and manage bookings in a cart section.
+Nodemailer is integrated for sending emails upon booking.
    - Real-time updates of cart total and booking count.
-   - Users can add, remove.
+Users can add and remove bookings.

 3. **Checkout Process**:
    - Calculate the total cost of booked properties.
-   - Collect booking details, including contact information and payment details and send mail to user about that property .
+   - Collect booking details, including contact information and payment details, and send mail to the user about the booked property.

 4. **Responsive Design**:
-   - Ensure seamless functionality and optimal viewing experience across desktop and mobile devices If i get time can make more viewing.
+   - Ensure seamless functionality and optimal viewing experience across desktop and mobile devices.
+Further improvements can be made to enhance viewing on various screen sizes.

 5. **User Authentication**:
-   - User registration and login functionalities with Clerk authentication.
+   - Implement user registration and login functionalities with Clerk authentication.
-   - Display user's name and avatar when logged in.
+   - Display the user's name and avatar when logged in.
-   - Protect routes to prevent unauthorized access.
-   - Nice tostera alert msg when user is not sign in .
+   - Protect routes to prevent unauthorized access and provide a nice toast alert message when the user is not signed in.

 ## Tech Stack: